 Estate Planning

 A charitable trust is very useful for estate planning and long-term financial distributions.
 With a trust, you can create a running series of gifts and instructions.
 This is different from a will, which typically involves a one-time series of bequests.
-In addition, leaving assets through a trust can often help avoid estate taxes, although this is only a concern for those with an estate worth more than $13.99 million ($27. million for joint couples), as of 2025.
+In addition, leaving assets through a trust can often help avoid estate taxes.
+However, this is only a concern for those with an estate worth more than $15 million ($30 million for joint couples), as of 2026.
+1

 How to Create a Charitable Trust

-Creating a charitable trust begins with choosing the type of trust that aligns with your goals, most commonly a charitable remainder trust (CRT) or a charitable lead trust (CLT).
-A CRT provides income to you or another non-charitable beneficiary before the remaining assets go to charity, while a CLT sends income to the charity first, with the remainder eventually passing to your heirs.
+Creating a charitable trust begins with choosing the type of trust that aligns with your goals.
+The most common being a charitable remainder trust (CRT) or a charitable lead trust (CLT).
+A CRT provides income to you or another non-charitable beneficiary before the remaining assets go to charity.
+A CLT sends income to the charity first, with the remainder eventually passing to your heirs.
 Understanding the differences between the two helps you decide which structure best fits your financial objectives and philanthropic intentions.

-Once you know the type of trust you want, the next step is drafting the trust document with the help of an estate planning attorney.
+Once you know the type of trust you want, the next step is drafting the trust document.
+You may want to enlist the help of an estate planning attorney for this.
 This legal agreement outlines the trust’s purpose, designates the trustee, identifies the charitable beneficiaries and specifies how the assets will be managed and distributed.
-You’ll then transfer assets, such as cash, stocks or real estate, into the trust, officially funding it and giving the trustee authority to administer those assets according to your instructions.
+You’ll then transfer assets, such as cash, stocks or real estate, into the trust.
+Once you officially fund it the trustee then has authority to administer those assets according to your instructions.

-After the trust is funded, the trustee begins managing the assets, making required payments and overseeing distributions based on the trust’s structure.
-You’ll also need to comply with IRS rules to maintain the trust’s tax-advantaged status, especially regarding annual filings and payout requirements.
+After the trust is funded, the trustee begins managing the assets.
+They will make required payments and oversee distributions based on the trust’s structure.
+You’ll also need to comply with IRS rules to maintain the trust’s tax-advantaged status.
+This means keeping up on annual filings and payout requirements.
 With the right planning and professional support, a charitable trust can help you make a lasting impact on the causes you care about while providing meaningful tax and estate benefits for you and your family.

 Bottom Line